encode/httpx/docs/funding.md

 * A fully type annotated interface, with 100% code coverage.
 * Development & maintenance that's backed by a sustainable and transparent business model.

-HTTPX is the *only Python HTTP client with HTTP/1.1 and HTTP/2 support*, as well as being the *only client providing both sync and async support*.
+HTTPX is the **only** Python HTTP client with **HTTP/1.1 and HTTP/2** support, as well as being the only client providing both **sync and async** support.
 We'd like to continue pushing the project forward, and we're asking for sponsors to help us in building the foundation of modern HTTP stack for Python.

+We've spent a long time finessing the API for the project, and we're now happy to release a 1.0 version, and provide a standard SEMVER policy on future API updates.

 ## Sponsorship plans

-We offer a number of sponsorship plans
+We offer a number of sponsorship plans for businesses looking to support our collaborative development model.

 [Sign up as a sponsor](https://github.com/sponsors/encode){ .md-button }

+*Currently sponsorships are displayed primarily on the [Django REST framework](https://www.django-rest-framework.org) site, but we're looking at rolling these out across our other projects.
+Get in touch with your requirements, and we'll aim to work with you to ensure your sponsorship is properly advocated.*

 ## Roadmap